-Thus, for purposes of redistricting, municipal boundaries must be shown as of August 1, 2011, and population must be allocated as reported by the Census Bureau based on residence as of April 1, 2010.
+Thus, for purposes of redistricting, municipal boundaries and population must be shown as of April 1, 2020.

 Population Ranges of Wards

 The population ranges for wards were not arrived at arbitrarily; they were intended to approximately correspond to the population ranges of the geographic reporting units used by the U.S. Bureau of the Census.